Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2023-01-21] One poster, 'ReS-CIM: ReRAM-cached SRAM Compute-in-Memory Architecture with a Differential Sensing Scheme Enabling Intra-Macro Weight Loading', has been accepted to ACM/IEEE DAC 2023 Work-in-Progress Session🎉!

 [2024-02-14] One paper, 'NeuroSORT: a Neuromorphic Accelerator for Spike-Based Online and Real-Time Tracking', has been accepted to IEEE AICAS 2024🎉!

 [2024-01-16] Two papers, 'BOLS: a Bionic Sensor-Direct On-Chip Learning System with Direct-Feedback-Through-Time for Personalized Wearable Health Monitoring', and 'Accelerating BPTT-Based SNN Training with Sparsity-Aware and Pipelined Architecture' have been accepted to IEEE ISCAS 2024🎉!